gehuhaldwani/techgeeks/src/content/posts/2024-09-07-project-circle-ideas-ka-nayaa-addaa.md

 When students first arrived, there was a mix of excitement and uncertainty.
 Many were unsure of what to expect, which is pretty normal when starting something new.
-The question **“Akhir hogaa kya ismee?”** was on a lot of minds, showing their curiosity and a bit of doubt about the new setup.
+The question **"Akhir hogaa kya ismee?"** was on a lot of minds, showing their curiosity and a bit of doubt about the new setup.
 Still, the room was vibing with anticipation. **Students were eager to find out what the Project Circle had to offer and how it could benefit them.**